egg82/HiberniaDiscord/README.md

 ### Prerequisites

-As of the time of wiritng this there are no current external libraries used.
+As of the time of writing this there are no current external libraries used.

 1.  :: Download the latest copy of HiberniaDiscord from the releases page.
 2.  :: Move HiberniaDiscord.jar into your plugins folder